gauravdave083/Top_100_Questions/README.md

 # Top 100 Interview Questions for Service-Based Companies
 <br>

 Welcome to the repository that contains a curated list of the top 100 coding questions frequently asked in interviews for service-based companies.
-These questions are designed to help you master essential concepts and improve your problem-solving skills across a variety of topics.<br><br>
+These questions are designed to help you master essential concepts and improve your problem-solving skills across a variety of topics.Below You will find some of the most important codes in Python.
+These codes are of prime importance for college semester exams and also for various online tests and interviews of the companies offering placements within varying range in LPA.

+These codes are very important since these will help you clear your basic concepts in various languages.<br><br>

 ## Topics Covered
 <br>